The Indo-Pacific region has become the energy artery of global energy trading, connecting East and West.

 2. The maritime Silk Road: A vision for our energy future

 Although the new Silk Road initially began as a land bridge to neighboring countries, it quickly expanded its ambitions beyond the near abroad to the steps of the Eurasian supercontinent.
 The new Silk Road became more and more ambitious and all-encompassing in its vision.
 China strategically adopted the new Silk Road as a central axis linking East and West as a whole ecosystem.
 The most important contribution of the West in historical terms seems to have been the communication between different countries and their people.
 It forms the core of the West’s identity and self-image, which is defined by its expansion.
 For the West, the focus is on the expanding area, the infinite space, as Oswald Spengler would put it.

 For outsiders, China’s contribution may lie in the physical, material realm, which connects distant, far-flung points on the map through infrastructure.
-Through infrastructure, China connects the wider world of Eurasia and beyond.
+Through infrastructure, electric power and steam, China connects the wide world of Eurasia with the heartland.
+This is very much in line with what Halford John Mackinder referred to in his Heartland Theory.
 All of these infrastructure buildings are part of a larger, ground-based project with the express goal of spreading connections by sea, land and air.